Green Section Information

 Equal allocation of cost is part of this financing structure.

-• Vernor uses drainage ditches; we have curbs and storm drains
+Vernor uses drainage ditches on most streets; we have curbs and storm drains.

-• Vernor does not include new underdrains; we do
+Vernor does not include new underdrains on most streets; we do.

 Cheaper methods like “mill and pave” or “cape seal” are not long-term solutions for our roads.
-(More detail on this topic is provided separately.)
+See additional information in the blog post linked above “Alternatives to rebuilding roads.”

 The Village Hall, Bradway Park, and Township-owned parcels with water infrastructure will not participate.
 This is consistent with other sections (e.g., parks in Pink, a retention basin in Yellow) that were also excluded from the assessment.